Start reading funny bedtime stories to your kids. (Go to FUNNY PICTURE BOOKS if you have children under age six.)

 Vordak the Incomprehensible by Vordak T. Incomprehensible (ages 8 – 12) series

 I haven’t laughed like this when reading a book in years – too funny!
 Vordak is a super-villian whose sights are now set on the SCHOOL.
 MUAHAHAHAHA.
+Both books in the series are fantastic but this is my favorite.

 Just Jake by Jake Marionette (ages 8 – 12) series